Copper balance

 Also try to distribute your conductor traces as uniformly as possible across the board.

-PCB copper balance multilayer
+Multilayer PCB copper symmetry

 For multilayer circuit boards, match the symmetrically opposite layer with “copper filling”.